LSU Tigers women's basketball: 2022–23: 1st National Championship

-The 2022–23 team delivered LSU’s first-ever NCAA title, finishing 34–2.
+The 2022–23 team delivered LSU's first-ever NCAA title, finishing 34–2.
 Junior transfer Angel Reese dominated with averages of 23.0 ppg and 15.4 rpg, leading the NCAA in total rebounds and free throws made (240) and securing 34 double-doubles—both SEC and NCAA single-season records.
 Jasmine Carson contributed 22 key points off the bench.
 In the National Semifinals, LSU overcame a 12–point deficit in the second half to defeat #1 seeded Virginia Tech 79–72 and reach their first ever title game.
 In the championship game on April 2, 2023, LSU defeated Iowa 102–85 at Dallas's American Airlines Center, setting the record for points in a championship game and first-half high (59 points by LSU).
-The win drew 9.17 million viewers on ABC—a record for women’s college basketball.
+The win drew 9.17 million viewers on ABC—a record for women's college basketball.
 Mulkey became the first coach to win Division I titles at two separate schools.

 2023–24: Continued Excellence

 In the 2023–24 season, LSU entered ranked No. 1 in preseason polls.
 The Tigers returned to the Elite Eight, meeting #1 seeded Iowa again in a high-profile showdown.
-Iowa’s Caitlin Clark exploded for 41 points and 12 assists, edging LSU 94–87.
+Iowa's Caitlin Clark exploded for 41 points and 12 assists, edging LSU 94–87.
 Reese registered 17 points and 20 rebounds before fouling out of that game.
 She led the SEC in scoring and rebounding (18.6 PPG, 13.4 PPG), earning SEC Player of the Year, and LSU remained a national draw.
 After the season's completion, Reese was drafted 7th overall in the WNBA draft by the Chicago Sky.

 2024–25: Aneesah Morrow Emerges

-In the 2024–25 season, senior transfer Aneesah Morrow blossomed into the team’s interior anchor, finishing with averages of 18.7 PPG and 13.5 RPG, totaling 104 career double-doubles—second most in NCAA Division I history—and 1,714 career rebounds (third-most all time).
+In the 2024–25 season, senior transfer Aneesah Morrow blossomed into the team's interior anchor, finishing with averages of 18.7 PPG and 13.5 RPG, totaling 104 career double-doubles—second most in NCAA Division I history—and 1,714 career rebounds (third-most all time).
 She won the Katrina McClain Award and was First-Team All‑SEC.
 LSU reached its third straight Elite Eight as a #3 seed but ultimately fell to the #1 overall seed UCLA 72–65.
 Mulkey publicly lauded longtime assistant Bob Starkey, who has coached LSU since 1990, when he was hired by longtime men's basketball coach Dale Brown, helped produce six Final Fours, including stepping in as interim coach in 2007, and holds a 663–235 (.738) career record—advocating that he deserves Hall of Fame recognition.
+In 2025 the Tigers set a new NCAA record of hundred-point or more games in a row with their seventh such game.